BioReceivers

 Gut microbiome

 Digests, trains, and modulates the immune system; produces and influences neurotransmitters; shapes chronic inflammation, psychology, and mood.
-Requires broad and sustained microbiota exposure, high fibre diversity, daily polyphenols, precise mea timing, and freedom from xenobiotics and over-sterilisation.
+Requires broad and sustained microbiota exposure, high fibre diversity, daily polyphenols, precise meal timing, and freedom from xenobiotics and over-sterilisation.

 Immune system